 Licensure of Educational Personnel

 Many professions for which students prepare in the School of Education require certification/licensure by the state or commonwealth in which the student wishes to practice.
 Appropriate course selection to meet these standards and any additional requirements are the responsibility of the student.
-On October 1, 2001, the Commonwealth of Massachusetts began to issue licenses in lieu of the advanced provisional and standard certificates in place prior to that date.
 The initial license corresponds to the former advanced provisional certificate.
 The license equivalent to the former standard certificate is the professional license.
 For each program leading to a license in Massachusetts a specific sequence of courses is required.
-A description of each sequence and information about additional requirements are available in the offices of the appropriate department.
+A description of each sequence and information about additional requirements are available in the office of the Program Director.
 Students completing a Massachusetts-approved teaching licensure program, and any additional Massachusetts Department of Education requirements, may also be eligible, through a reciprocal agreement, for initial teacher licensure in 44 states, the District of Columbia, and Guam.
 It is imperative that a student discuss his or her plans with an advisor at the initial conference and throughout the course of his or her academic program.